 My First Book of Haiku Poems: A Picture, a Poem and a Dream translated by Esperanza Ramirez-Christensen, illustrated by Tracy Gallup

 This book really does a lot of heavy lifting demystifying Haiku poetry and selecting great works by Japanese masters.
 The illustrations by Tracy Gallup help to explain how each Haiku poem can be unfolded with different layers of meaning.
 The text below each poem by Esperanza invites the reader to explore the poem further.
-She also selects the poems in a particular sequence to make the poems linked — a form of Haiku called Renza — and this is a brilliant way to understand how Haiku was a extemporaneous form of entertainment in Feudal Japan.
+She also selects the poems in a particular sequence to make the poems linked — a form of Haiku called Renza — and this is a brilliant way to understand how Haiku was an extemporaneous form of entertainment in Feudal Japan.
 An invaluable resource to use in the classroom or at home, I would invite educators to explore Haiku and link to other works of art.
 I would suggest Impressionist artists or use these poems to have kids create their own Impressionist art.
 The Impressionists also sought to capture a brief moment in time just like the Haiku poems. [bilingual Japanese poetry picture book, ages 5 and up]

 The Proper Way to Meet a Hedgehog and Other How-To Poems selected by Paul B. Janeczko, illustrated by Richard Jones

-This really is a How To instruction manual in the form of poetry.
-It starts off with How To write a poem with How To Build a Poem by Charles Ghigna.
+This really is a How-to instruction manual in the form of poetry.
+It starts off with How To Write a Poem with How To Build a Poem by Charles Ghigna.
 I like how having just one illustrator, Richard Jones, gives this poetry anthology consistency.
 The curation of the poems is also very well done.
 Kids who like nonfiction such as National Geographic books for kids will enjoy the How To learning aspect of the poems.
 This is a really great way to introduce poetry to kids to show them that it’s not necessarily difficult to comprehend and is also fun to read.
 The fact that there are many different forms of poetry introduced is another way that this book educates very quietly and painlessly.
 And the list of contributors is like a Who’s Who list of children’s book author heavyweights! [poetry anthology, ages 4 and up]

 Once Upon a Star: A Poetic Journey Through Space by James Carter and Mar Hernandez